Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/basic.rst

     var.setncattr("int_att", np.int32(1))
     var.seqatt = np.int32(np.arange(10))

- The :func:`File.ncattrs` method of a File or Variable instance can be used to retrieve the names of all the netCDF attributes.
+ The :meth:`File.ncattrs` method of a File or Variable instance can be used to retrieve the names of all the netCDF attributes.
 And the __dict__ attribute of a File or Variable instance provides all the netCDF attribute name/value pairs in a python dictionary: